 The Pupil Premium is an allocation of funding, in addition to main school funding, which schools receive according to the number of children in specific groups.
 Schools receive Pupil Premium funding for:

 The government awards this funding to help raise achievement for these children.
 National data shows that as a group, children in these groups have consistently lower educational achievement than those who are not in these groups.
 It is up to local schools to decide how the Pupil Premium is spent, but this funding should be used to support these children.
 All schools are required to publish, on their websites, what funding they have received and how the money is being used.
-More information about Pupil Premium can be found on the following government website:
+More information about Pupil Premium can be found on the government website, please click the link:

 Please the links, to read our schools previous years spending.